What to Eat—and What to Skip—When It Comes to Takeout Food

 With 476 calories per order, this roll is higher in calories than most, but it's loaded with substantial portions of raw fish, so most of those calories are the good kind.
 For a superior Rainbow Roll, ask the sushi chef to make it with real crab.
 They may charge a bit more, but the flavor punch and extra flab-frying protein make it a worthy upgrade.
 Looking to slim down?
 Pair this roll with an order of steamed edamame and call it a day.
 A second roll would push you far beyond the reasonable amount of calories for a single meal.

 Like most fare that makes its way into our fine country, Mexican food has been thoroughly Americanized, which is really just a nice way of saying it's been pumped with fat, calories, sodium, and chemicals.
 If you're careful, though, it's totally possible to indulge in some delicious Mexican dishes without packing on the pounds.
 One pro tip: don't eat the side of tortilla chips you get right away.

 So long as your go-to take-out joint uses whole beans (as opposed to refried), this could be one of the healthiest things on the menu.
 The fiber in beans lowers cholesterol and helps make you feel full, making it a winning dish in our eyes.
-And speaking of fiber, be sure to steer clear of these 17 Worst "Fiber-Rich" Foods.

 Mojado means "wet" in Spanish, and normally denotes a burrito that is shrouded in melted cheese and then drowned in a rich, salty tomato- and chili-based sauce.
 Don't order it if you want to stay slim.